 GameStop’s main running mate has always been the theater chain AMC.
 While AMC’s stock has never reached the heights of GameStop, it arguably has a strong legion of followers.
 AMC Apes are all over social media and have even named CEO Adam Aron the Silverback.
 AMC was on the verge of bankruptcy due to the pandemic, but a few short squeezes saved the company.
 The company is still trying to hang on as the pandemic continues, but the stock has erased most of its gains over the past year.

 Tesla (NASDAQ: TSLA)

-Tesla’s CEO, Elon Musk, has also become a popular figure in the meme stock story.
+Tesla’s CEO, Elon Musk, has also become popular in the meme stock story.
 Musk has been vocal about meme stocks in the past and one of his all-time popular tweets was just the word ‘gamestonks’.
-Tesla is often the highest trending stock on Twitter and in Reddit forums and is a stock that retail traders continue to rally around.
+Tesla is often the highest trending stock on Twitter and Reddit forums and is a stock that retail traders continue to rally around.

 Palantir (NYSE: PLTR)

 I’m not exactly sure why Palantir was adopted as a meme stock.
 Some say the company is anti-establishment and plays by its own rules.
 Others say it is because Palantir went public at such an affordable direct listing price that retail traders could buy into the stock.
 Therefore, Palantir has become a very popular stock amongst social media traders.

 Palantir is a data analytics company offering its Foundry and Gotham platforms to government and commercial businesses.
 Former PayPal founder Peter Thiel and the current CEO Alex Karp founded the company.
 Will Palantir ever become the company that investors believe it can be?
 That remains to be seen, but several big investors, including Ark Invest’s Cathie Wood, hold significant positions in the stock.